 Lastly, I add a sneaky tablespoon of peanut butter.
 Just because.

-Remember, as this is mee goreng basah, which roughly (very roughly!) translates as very saucy, I make sure there’s just the right amount of sauce.
+You could say this version is actually a mee goreng basah, which roughly (very roughly!) translates as very saucy, I make sure there’s just the right amount of sauce!

 The toppings